-Test 200+ Linux And Unix Operating Systems Online For Free - OSTechNix
+DistroTest - Test Linux And Unix Operating Systems Online For Free - OSTechNix

 To test any operating systems, head over to the following link:

-In this website, you will see the list of available OSes.
+In DistroTest website, you will see the list of available OSes.
 Click on the name of the distribution you want to explore.

-For the purpose of this guide, I am going to test Arch Linux.
+To try a Linux distribution of your choice just click on its link and then click Start button.
+I am going to test Arch Linux.

-Once you clicked on the distribution’s link, you will be then redirected to the next screen where you can start the OS by clicking on System start button.

-Now, the live system will start in a new browser window and you can access it from the built-in noVNC viewer.
-Please enable/allow the pop-ups in your web browser for this site, otherwise you can’t see the noVNC application.
+Now, the Arch Linux live system will start in a new browser window and you can view it from the built-in noVNC viewer.
+Please enable/allow the pop-ups in your web browser for this site, otherwise you can't see the noVNC pop-up window.
+Also make sure the port range 5700 to 5999 are not blocked by your firewall or router.

-Hit ENTER to boot into the live system.
+Hit ENTER to continue:

-Here is the Arch Linux live system:
+Here is Arch Linux latest edition running in Firefox browser:

+If the built-in noVNC doesn't work, you can use any other VNC client applications.
+The VNC client login details are given in the same page itself.

+You can now test the live OS, install applications, remove applications, delete or modify system files, and test a configuration or script.

 You can use this system for an hour for free.
-You can now test the live OS, install applications, remove applications, delete or modify system files, and test a configuration or script.
-After every shutdown, everything is back to the default settings.

-Once you’re done, go back to the DistroTest page and stop your test system.
-If you don’t want to enable the pop-ups in DistroTest page, just use any locally installed VNC client applications in your system.
-The VNC client login details are given in the same page itself.

-DistroTest service can be useful for those who wants to test a Linux/Unix operating system online or for those who don’t have the live ISO of the preferred OS.
-It works just fine as far as I tested in 4G Internet connection.
+Once the time is reached, you will be automatically disconnected from the VM.

 Suggested read: